 - If this was your grandfather, what would you do?
 Inviting the physician to step into your shoes can be an incredibly helpful way to gauge the way you might want to proceed.
 There may, in reality, be less invasive or aggressive means to managing a problem which you might like to explore first.

-To get more suggestions for making sure a cherished older adult is provided with the best possible care, connect with the home care professionals at CareWorks Health Services.
+To get more suggestions for making sure a cherished older adult is provided with the best possible care, connect with the CareWorks Health Services team, serving Huntington Beach and the surrounding areas.
 We are here to help through: